top of page

 The behaviour of users on the internet is recorded by various software, such as Google Analytics, Facebook Pixel, and MailChimp.
 The use of digital media facilitates direct research that is often executed via proprietary or third-party platforms such as Google Forms, SurveyMonkey, and Typeform.

 An additional vital component in product development is understanding the life cycle before launch.
 The five different stages assist in characterizing the life cycle of any product or service: Development, Introduction, Growth, Maturity, and Decline.
 Each one has a specific set of requirements for sales and marketing strategies.
-Thus, it enables the monitoring of behaviour in the market, interest captured, maintenance of customers, and tactics related to pricing.
+Thus, it enables the monitoring of behaviour in the market, capture of interest, maintenance of customers, and tactics related to pricing.

 When establishing these phases, it is easier to establish necessary actions for effectively promoting a product or service.